 Instead of challenging my detractors, now I just say they are right.
 I am extremely lucky to have so many enthusiastic commenters who share their wonderful thoughts.
 I am lucky search engines send traffic my way in the hundreds of thousands a month.
 I'm lucky readers will occasionally share my work with their friends.
 Not everybody can make a living online because not everybody can be as lucky.

-I’m lucky an employer gave me a chance after I screwed up in my teens.
-I’m lucky my mind allows me to write thoughts online to be shared to the world.
-I’m lucky readers support some of the things I recommend so I can eat.
-I’m lucky to have grown up in third world countries to witness the amount of poverty that scared me straight early on.
-For all the things I wish I had, but don’t, it’s OK.
+I'm lucky an employer gave me a chance after I screwed up in my teens.
+Growing up in developing countries to witness the amount of poverty that scared me straight early on was extremely lucky.
+For all the things I wish I had, but don't, it's OK.
 Just being able to live in a free country is a blessing.